-Three stories of lesbian love and sensuality from the archives of the award-winning Karin Kallmaker.
+Three stories of love and sensuality from the archives of the award-winning Karin Kallmaker.

-Tenderly romantic, the answer to a proposal is lost in the clamor of a noisy eatery in “You Can’t Win If You Don’t Play.”
+The answer to a romantic proposal is lost in the clamor of a noisy eatery in “You Can’t Win If You Don’t Play.”

-Humor and lust combine in “Lilith” when a mind-dwelling demon thinks she can get the better of a lesbian erotica writer.
+Lust and wry humor combine in “Lilith” when a mind-dwelling demon used to having her way tries to get the better of a lesbian erotica writer.

 About these stories: